Mortgage rates fall as demand for home loans rises

 The yield on 10-year Treasury notes, Federal Reserve policies, the stock market and other economic indicators as well as the volume of mortgage applications also all play a role in determining rates individual borrowers are offered from week to week.

-Pending home sales, which are homes that are under contract but have not yet gone to closing, rose by 24.2 percent in August compared to August 2019, according to the National Association of Realtors.
-They were also up 8.8 percent compared to July.
+Pending home sales, which are homes that are under contract but have not yet gone to closing, rose by 24.2 percent in August compared with August 2019, according to the National Association of Realtors.
+They were also up 8.8 percent compared with July.
 The buyers of these homes are in the process of finalizing their mortgage loans, which contributes to high loan demand.

 At the same time, mortgage applications for the week dropped — not so much from declining demand but from lenders trying to deal with an overwhelming interest from borrowers by curtailing the number of applications they will accept.